mtulio/azion-exporter/README.md

 ### OPTIONAL

-`-metrics.filter` : List of metrics sepparated by comma
+`-metrics.filter` : List of metrics separated by comma

 * Supported metrics are: